-Explorer for ArcGIS is a mobile app that enables access to your organization’s maps from a smart phone or tablet.
+ArcGIS Explorer is a mobile app that enables access to your organization’s maps from a smart phone or tablet.
 Search, discover and explore your organizations assets in the field even when disconnected.
 With mark-up tools, you can communicate ideas and consequently share them with others.
-Explorer for ArcGIS can be used on its own with minimal training or in combination with other ArcGIS field apps like Workforce for ArcGIS, Navigator, Collector and Survey 123.
+Explorer can be used on its own with minimal training or in combination with other ArcGIS field apps like Workforce, Navigator, Collector and Survey 123.

-To get started, first download and install Explorer for ArcGIS on your preferred device.
-Log into ArcGIS Online or ArcGIS Enterprise for access to public maps as well as your organization’s authoritative maps
+To get started, first download and install ArcGIS Explorer on your preferred device.
+Log into ArcGIS Online or ArcGIS Enterprise for access to public maps as well as your organization’s authoritative maps.

 Once logged in you are immediately presented with your organization’s maps.
 The search tool can be used to find maps of interest.
 In this example I am a vineyard manger charged with managing all viticulture activity.
 By typing in Viticulture after logging into my ArcGIS Online or ArcGIS Enterprise portal, all the maps tagged accordingly are presented as options for my selection.
 We can now begin further exploration of our operation.

-Explorer for ArcGIS presents you with standard functionality Esri users have become all too familiar with such as Search, Bookmarks, Basemaps gallery, Layer list, Measure tool and much more.
+ArcGIS Explorer presents you with standard functionality Esri users have become all too familiar with such as Search, Bookmarks, Basemaps gallery, Layer list, Measure tool and much more.